-Because of the risk involved, you and your partner must use two methods of birth control that you discuss with the study staff.
+Because of the risk involved, if you are participating in a sexual activity that could lead to pregnancy, you and your partner must use two methods of birth control that you discuss with the study staff.
 You must continue to use both methods until 6 months after you stop the study drug.
 You may choose two of the birth control methods listed below:

-- Condoms (male or female) with a spermicidal agent

-- Diaphragm or cervical cap with spermicide

-- Intrauterine device (IUD)
+- Condoms (male or female) with or without a spermicidal agent - Diaphragm or cervical cap with spermicide - Intrauterine device (IUD) - Hormone-based contraceptives (only female partners of male study participants)